 This information will become important while you’re returning to the surface.
 Your ascent rate cannot be too fast or too slow, and the dive computer will display the information for you.

-At times, if your ascent rate is improper, your dive computer can alert you by beeping.
+At times, if your ascent rate is improper, it can alert you by beeping.

 4. Emergency Decompression